 I’m just now getting around to considering prayer and God.
 It has taken me so long because my father had, during my formative years in the late 1950’s, decried the concepts as he had come to understand them, as being superstitious and ignorant.
-He was strongly influenced by a circle of “intellectuals” where he taught.
-They were scientists and artists and ran counter to the social mainstream.
+He was strongly influenced by a circle of “intellectuals” he came to know from the place where he was teaching at the time.
+They were scientists and artists and philosophers and defiantly ran counter to the social mainstream.
 In the “beat” community, prayer was roundly criticized and God was dead or more likely never existed.
 There was cachet in being outrageous.
 And I was obviously influenced by his beliefs.

 It’s taken me many years to form my own views.